keithdadkins/tldr/pages/common/docker-run.md

 # docker run

-> Creates and starts a container in one operation.
+> Run a command in a new container.

-- The default `docker run` command will start a new container, run a command in the foreground, and then stop the container when finished:
+- Start and run a command in a new container:

 `docker run {{image_name}} [optional_command_to_run]`